DavidJKTofan/davidtofan.com/content/articles/cloudflare-resiliency-contingency-planning/index.md

 ## Practical Sample Action Plan for Cloudflare L7 Application Services

 **Context and Scope**: This sample action plan assumes the outage affects Cloudflare Layer-7 (HTTP/HTTPS) reverse-proxy / application services.
 Mitigations differ for other Cloudflare products (Magic Transit, Spectrum, Zero Trust, etc.).
 The guidance below addresses immediate operational steps, risks, and configuration details for bypassing Cloudflare so traffic reaches origins directly.

+> **Develop and implement a tailored internal action plan and resiliency policies for each vendor you work with.**

 ### Immediate Checks (First 60–120 Seconds)